Airiseru/class-link-clipboard/README.md

         - Ubuntu: `sudo apt install python3-pip`
         - MacOS: `python3 -m ensurepip --upgrade`
     - Use `pip install pyperclip` to install the pyperclip module
+    - You can also use the requirements.txt file to install all modules by entering `pip3 install -r requirements.txt` on Linux

 <br />